SOM3-1/money-mind-privacy-policy/privacy-policy.md

 We use industry-standard security practices:
 - **Firebase Authentication** ensures secure user login.
 - **All data transmission is encrypted** using HTTPS.
-- We do not store user credentials, transaction history, or banking data.
+- We **do not store user credentials, transaction history, or any real banking data**.

 ---